 After meeting Janet here in LA, I was in awe with inspiration.
-She is battling Hashimoto’s disease, and after only 6 months of chatting, she has grown so much.
+This woman is battling Hashimoto’s disease, and after only 6 months of chatting, she has grown so much.
+Janet uses CBD products to help treat her symptoms.
 Being so influenced, my curiosity spiked on how CBD can help a person with Hashimoto’s along with Graves’ disease.

 What is Hashimoto’s Disease?

 Hashimoto’s disease is a condition in which your immune system attacks your thyroid.
 It’s a small gland at the base of your neck below your Adam’s apple.
 The thyroid gland produces hormones that coordinate several of your body’s functions.

 Inflammation is one of the leading symptoms of Hashimoto’s disease.

 Hashimoto’s primarily affects women and one of the most common causes of hypothyroidism in the United States.

 - Hair loss